ParthJ1411/QRGuardian--Patrolling-and-Attendance-System/README.md

 Due to Deployment Issues you can view it on https://qrguardian.flutterflow.app/.

-for Project Demo input the username as user@gmail.com and the password is same as the username
+For Project Demo input the username as user@gmail.com and the password is same as the username